-Healing Together Solutions, LLC is the Premier Mental Health resource in the Metro Atlanta and Gwinnett County areas.
-Healing Together Solutions, LLC provides a safe, compassionate, and empowering environment for all individuals who are experiencing anxiety, trauma, or identity-related issues connected to faith and sexuality.
-By fostering a nurturing and safe environment, individuals are able to gain freedom and acceptance into their authentic selves.
-Believing in being a resource to the community, businesses, and corporations, Healing Together Solutions, LLC offers consultation, coaching, and training resources for the community, businesses, and corporations.
+Healing Together Solutions, LLC is the Premier Mental Health resource in the Metro Atlanta area.
+Healing Together Solutions, LLC provides a safe, compassionate, and empowering environment for all individuals who are struggling to have a relationship with themselves and others due to anxiety, trauma, or identity-related struggles.
+By fostering a nurturing and safe environment, it is Healing Together Solutions, LLC belief that the greatest relationships, start with the relationship with oneself.
+Believing in being a resource to the community, businesses, and corporations, Healing Together Solutions, LLC offers consultation, coaching, and training resources.

-Sharlene is an experienced mental health counselor who utilizes integrity, ethics, and respect to serve the metro Atlanta and Gwinnett communities.
-Sharlene offers therapy to individuals struggling to identify their emotions and feelings due to anxiety, trauma, and a lack of identity-related issues connected to faith and sexuality.
+Sharlene is an experienced mental health counselor, educator, and advocate who utilizes integrity, ethics, and respect to serve the metro Atlanta communities.
+Through utilizing CBT techniques, Sharlene offers therapy to individuals struggling with anxiety, depression or identity-related struggles.

-Sharlene believes that knowledge is power.
-By being a link to change, Sharlene is supporting the community, as an Advisory Council member for DBHDD.
+Sharlene believes that insight into oneself is powerful, which opens the door to freedom for oneself.
+Being a link in change, Sharlene is supporting the community, as an Advisory Council member for DBHDD, coalition member with GUIDE Inc. and CHRIS 180.
 Sharlene has presented at conferences for the Georgia Department of Behavioral Health and Developmental Disabilities (DBHDD) on topics Co-Occurring Disorder, Trauma, and Suicide.
 Sharlene has presented for the DeKalb and Gwinnett Counties Board of Health on topics of diabetes and depression and postpartum.
-Sharlene presented for Northside Hospital Behavioral Health Recovery month on Substance Use Disorder and is a published author for DiaBeater.
+Sharlene presented for Northside Hospital Behavioral Health Recovery month on substance use disorder and is a published author for DiaBeater.

 Work & Career Issues

-Therapy is a natural, healthy, and important opportunity for individuals to identify and gain insight into themselves.
-When a lack of identity and knowledge of self occurs, life can become overwhelming and challenging.
-Resulting in anxiety and depression.
+Operating in a relationship with oneself, is the foundation for all relationships.
+Therapy is a natural, healthy, and important opportunity for individuals to build a healthy relationship with themselves.
+When a lack of identity and knowledge of self occurs, a disconnection from self can result in unhealthy relationships and decision making skills.

-Searching for a healthy partner does not happen by chance.
-As an individual in the LGBTQI community finding a safe space can be challenging.
-Creating a safe and nonjudgemental space is Sharlene's goal as individuals find their authentic selves.
+Searching for a healthy partner and relationship does not happen by chance.
+As an individual in the LGBTQI community struggling to find a non-judgmental and safe space can be challening which can compound the trauma, anxiety, and depression one experience.
+Creating a safe and non-judgemental space is Sharlene's goal and mission as a therapist.

 Sharlene is an author who has written for Chicken Soup for the Soul.
 Issue Devotional Stories for Women, 101 Daily Devotions to Comfort, Encourage and Inspire Women.